 A woman receives her menses before her performance of Tawaf Al-Ifadah

-This issue which comes up very often is as such: What if a woman gets her Menses, has not performed her Tawaf Al-Ifadah, and is in a situation where she has to leave Mecca.
+This issue which comes up very often is: What if a woman gets her Menses, has not performed her Tawaf Al-Ifadah, and is in a situation where she has to leave Mecca.
 What should she do?

 It needs to be said that being free from menses is a condition for a woman who wants to perform any Tawaf.
 Thus, with this in mind, if a woman performs Tawaf while in her menses her Tawaf will not be valid.

 This is based on the authentic Hadith that Umm Al-Mu'minin Ayshah said, "I arrived in Mecca and at the time I was in my monthly period.
 I had not performed the Tawaf of the (Ka'bah), nor had I performed the (Sa'i) between Safa and Marwah.
 I mentioned this to the prophet of Allah (peace be upon him) and he said to me, `Do as the Hajji (Hajj pilgrim) does other than performing Tawaf of the (Ka'bah) until you are clean.'